juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <a href="microservices_restful_lambda/contacts_insert/source_code/main.go" target="_blank">microservices_restful_lambda/contacts_insert/source_code/main.go</a>

-We add the libraries we will need in the body of the function.
+We add the libraries we will need to the import section.

 We define the "Contact" structure to obtain the data that is sent to the lambda function to later extract and insert it into the database